makrai/notes/boyd20-nlu-psycho-schwartz-verbal-behav.md

 * studies that directly explore language as complex, bidirectional social
-  * Language analysis techniques such as Language Style Matching (LSM) and Latent Semantic Similarity (LSS) are currently thought to give us a “broad strokes” picture of interpersonal attention, for instance (eg Ta+ 2017)
+  * Language analysis techniques such as Language Style Matching (LSM) and Latent Semantic Similarity (LSS) are currently thought to give us a “broad strokes” picture of interpersonal attention, eg Ta+ (2017)
-  * still primarily rooted in the idea of “words as attention,” it stands to
+  * still primarily rooted in the idea of “words as attention”
-  * when and how much two people are paying attention to each other, the better (Bayram & Ta, 2019; Doorn & Müller-Frommeyer, 2020; Heuer+ 2020).
-After all, social interaction implies interpersonal attention, and the degree to which people are focused on each other is the foundation upon which social
+  * when and how much two people are paying attention to each other (Bayram & Ta, 2019; Doorn & Müller-Frommeyer, 2020; Heuer+ 2020)
+    * social interaction implies interpersonal attention, and the degree to which people are focused on each other is foundational
-  * the attentional processes captured by LSM (see Gasiorek+ 2021) and LSS are
+  * the attentional processes captured by LSM (see Gasiorek+ 2021) and LSS
   * Attentional patterns are necessary, but not sufficient, to explain the
   * motivations and goals during social interact (Berger, 2014; Horowitz+ 2006)
 * social cognitive domains, such as the “why’s” and “how’s” of deception, persuasion, and person perception as they occur through verbal behavior.
 In
   * persuasion has begun to thrive, with scholars starting to leverage language
-    * how social appraisals are shaped by subtle linguistic cues (Althoff+ 2014; Markowitz, 2019).
-Similarly,
+    * how social appraisals are shaped by subtle linguistic cues (Althoff+ 2014; Markowitz, 2019)
     * how personality is inferred through lang (Berry+ 1997; Tong+ 2020)
 * group identification and interpersonal motives (Danescu-Niculescu-Mizil+ 2013; Niculae+ 2015)